httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 * key conveys the hashing algorithm (see {{algorithms}}) used to compute the digest;
-* value is a `Byte Sequence` that contains the output of the digest calculation.
+* value is a `Byte Sequence`, that conveys an encoded version of the byte output produced by the digest calculation.

 For example: